Modern Slavery Act

 Our talented and adaptable staff share the Group’s values, providing the high levels of visibility and control that are expected.
 Our robust processes for approving new suppliers together with regular contact with existing ones ensures that they meet our high standards.

-We strive to encourage the right behaviours by developing long term relationships with our key suppliers and maintain a weather-eye on their activities.
+We strive to encourage the right behaviours by developing long term relationships with our key suppliers and clients, and we maintain a weather-eye on their activities.

 There are rigorous procedures in place when we recruit employees which ensures that our right to work obligations are being met.
 Our regular pay benchmarking gives us the assurance that full and fair wages are being paid.